Toyama70/Push_swap/README.md

 For a stack bigger than 5 integers, I adopted a Radix sorting.
 To manage that, I put all integers in metaphorical boxes : I reattribute the integers with numbers from 1 to infinite that I convert to binary numbers.
 Then I just need to Radix sort the binary stack.
 The reason I relied on this method is because initially Radix doesn't handle negative numbers, but my program had to handle it so I transfered the integers to boxes as I call them, allowing me to get rid of the negative numbers the time for me to find a sorting way.

 To test the program, enter the integers as arguments in the terminal.
-The output is the maneuver required for sorting, here is an explanation of each maneuver :
+The output represents the maneuvers required for sorting, here is an explanation of each maneuver :

 sa : swap a - swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements).